 A theoretical approach to multiple social and ethical issues in youth and young adults.
 Examines positive and negative influences in youth and young adults in sports.
-Pre-requisites: at least Junior classification and ENGL 102.
 As needed.

 PEXS 320 - Legal Aspects of Sports (3 cr hrs)

 This course provides a foundation of legal knowledge for students to apply to the sport industry and opportunities for students to engage with the legal information through assignments and examinations.
 Topics to be discussed include sports in society, torts, risk management, discrimination, drug testing, contracts, antitrust law, labor relations, agents, intercollegiate and interscholastic athletic issues, and international sports.
 As needed.